clubzip/Teacher-s-day/README.md

 ## How to change profile image
 **- BB collaborate**

- 1) Enter to course room
+ 1) Enter the course room

  2) Click 'Open collaborate panel' at the bottom right of screen.